Julian Mayfield: Career

 Mayfield moved to New York in 1948, originally to study at New York University, but instead began a career in theatre.
 He developed the role of Absalom Kumalo for the Kurt Weil musical Lost in the Stars during 1949–50, before producing his own play Fire in 1951 and directing Ossie Davis's Alice in Wonder in 1952.
-Along with Ossie Davis and Ruby Dee, Alice Childress, Rosa Guy, Audre Lorde, John O. Killens, Sarah E. Wright, William Branch, Sidney Poitier, and Loften Mitchell, Mayfield became an important figure in what historians have termed the New York Black Cultural Left.
-This group was associated with the African-American singer and political activist Paul Robeson and was composed of actors, writers and artists who believed that art was a key component of the struggle for Civil Rights.
+Along with Ossie Davis and Ruby Dee, Alice Childress, Rosa Guy, Audre Lorde, John O. Killens, Sarah E. Wright, William Branch, Sidney Poitier, and Loften Mitchell, Mayfield became an important figure in the 'Black Cultural Left'.
+This group was associated with the African-American singer and political activist Paul Robeson and was composed of actors, writers and artists who believed that art was a key component of the struggle for civil rights.
 During this period, Mayfield spent summers at Camp Unity, a left-wing interracial summer camp for adults in Wingdale, New York.
 There, he wrote and produced his one-act play 417, which he later adapted into his first novel, The Hit.

 Mayfield drove a taxi cab at night while writing during the day.
 He also attended the Jefferson School of Social Science on Sixth Avenue.
 In 1954, Mayfield met and married Puerto Rican doctor and activist, Ana Livia Cordero.
 Later that year, the couple relocated to San Juan, Puerto Rico.
 There, Mayfield wrote for the Puerto Rican World Journal, an English newspaper on the island.
 He also worked at the island's only English radio station.
 Additionally, he began adapting his one-act play, 417 to novel form.
 Renamed The Hit, the novel was published in 1957 and was followed by The Long Night in 1958 and The Grand Parade in 1961.
 In 1955, Mayfield became a target of FBI surveillance due to his association with members of the Communist Party in New York, including Paul Robeson and Louis Burnham, and his role in the Committee for the Negro in the Arts (CNA).
-His FBI file, available on the website of William J. Maxwell, reported that: "Mayfield, a free-lance writer, has been described as being a communist party (CP) sympathizer and to have been a CP member possibly as late as 1955.
-He has been connected in the past with other organizations which have been designated pursuant to Executive Order 10450" (FBI, p.
-1) The FBI later tracked him to Puerto Rico and spied on him and his family.
+His FBI file reported that: "Mayfield, a free-lance writer, has been described as being a Communist Party (CP) sympathizer and to have been a CP member possibly as late as 1955.
+He has been connected in the past with other organizations which have been designated pursuant to Executive Order 10450."
 Surveillance on Mayfield continued until the late 1970s.